uwcryoem/uwcryoem.github.io/docs/_sources/GettingStarted/Policies.rst.txt

 Accounts:

-    To request access to the HPC cluster please fill out the following form https://explore.wisc.edu/cryoem_hpc_access_request
+    Personnel listed on approved National Network for Cryo-Electron Tomography projects can request access for additional processing support on the HPC cluster.
+To request access to the HPC cluster please fill out the following form `https:explore.wisc.edu/cryoem_hpc_access_request <https://explore.wisc.edu/cryoem_hpc_access_request>`_ .
-    Users in the Department of Biochemistry who are sponsored by a faculty member (PI) may request access to the HPC cluster.
-Outside users with an MCCET affiliation may also be granted access to the HPC cluster.

 Removal: HPC cluster accounts will be audited each month.
 UW-Madison users who have not used the cluster in more than three months will be contacted to verify that they still need access.
 PIs of research groups are responsible for contacting the HPC staff when a user has left their group.